Jayam-Nagomi/Medical-Chatbot/readme.md

-# NLU Chatbot for Symptom-Based Healthcare Assistance
+# Simple Chatbot

-This project implements a **Natural Language Understanding (NLU) based chatbot** designed to recognize user symptoms and provide appropriate healthcare suggestions.
+This project implements a **Small Scale NLU based chatbot** designed to recognize user symptoms and provide healthcare suggestions.
 Built with Python, TensorFlow, and NLTK, it classifies user inputs into predefined intents and responds accordingly.

 ---